e2guardian/e2guardian/README.md

 Note that there are significant changes to the configuration files in this release.

-Note: Some configuration files in this version are not backward compatable with v4 or v5.3 configuration files.
+Note: Some configuration files in this version are not backward compatible with v4 or v5.3 configuration files.

 Please read notes/NEWIN_v5 before installing.